This article applies to England, Wales and Scotland.

 |---|---|---|

-The average breach of contract case takes 30 weeks, two weeks longer than the all-claims average.
-The 25th percentile is 18 weeks, notably slower than the 14-week average across all claims.
-This is partly because breach of contract claims that are filed alongside unfair dismissal (which is common) follow the slower unfair dismissal timeline.
+The average breach of contract case now takes 34 weeks, three weeks longer than the all-claims average and up from 30 weeks in Q2 2025/26.
+The 25th percentile has risen sharply to 21 weeks, partly because breach of contract claims are often filed alongside unfair dismissal, which follows a slower timeline as the overall backlog grows.

 The backlog: what is waiting ahead of you